Learn then Decide: A Learning Approach for Designing Data Marketplaces: Background

 \subsection{Regret Measure}

-We evaluate the performance of a mechanism in data marketplaces using regret, which measures the gap between the revenue achieved by the mechanism and the optimal revenue that would be obtained with perfect knowledge of the buyers' value distribution.
-For a single dataset $D^{(t)}$, the \emph{instantaneous regret} at price $p^{(t)}$ is defined as:
+We evaluate the performance of a mechanism in data marketplaces using regret, which measures the gap between the revenue achieved by the mechanism and the optimal revenue that would be obtained with perfect knowledge of the buyers’ value distribution.